Graduate Student Attendees

 Huw Edwardes-Evans, Rice University | ||

 Reymundo Escobedo, Cornell University Research Interests: Reymundo Escobedo is a PhD student in the Department of Literatures in English at Cornell University.
-His research focuses primarily on: British nineteenth-century literature, the Victorian novel, Chicanx/Latinx philosophies, decoloniality, and affect studies.
+His research focuses primarily on British nineteenth-century literature, the Victorian novel, Chicanx/Latinx philosophies, decoloniality, and affect studies.
 He seeks to pair British nineteenth-century literature with non-Eurocentric ontologies and epistemologies, specifically Chicanx/Latinx philosophies, to construct a relationship between brown readers and the English nineteenth-century canon. |

 ||